php/php-langspec/spec/10-expressions.md

 If either of the operands is an object supporting the operation, the result is defined by that object's semantics, with the left operand checked first.

 The binary `*` operator produces the product of its operands.
 If either or both operands have non-numeric types, their values are converted to type `int` or `float`, as appropriate.
+If either or both operands were leading-numeric or non-numeric strings, a non-fatal error MUST be produced for each.
 Then if either operand has type `float`, the other is converted to that type, and the result has type `float`.
 Otherwise, both operands have type `int`, in which case, if the resulting value can be represented in type `int` that is the result type.
 Otherwise, the result would have type `float`.

 Division by zero results in a non-fatal error.
 If the value of the numerator is positive, the result value is `INF`.
 If the value of the numerator is negative, the result value is `-INF`.
 If the value of the numerator is zero, the result value is `NAN`.

 The binary `/` operator produces the quotient from dividing the left-hand operand by the right-hand one.
 If either or both operands have non-numeric types, their values are converted to type `int` or `float`, as appropriate.
+If either or both operands were leading-numeric or non-numeric strings, a non-fatal error must be produced for each.
 Then if either operand has type `float`, the other is converted to that type, and the result has type `float`.
-Otherwise, both operands have type `int`, in which case, if the mathematical value of the computation can be preserved using type `int`, that is the result type;
-otherwise, the type of the result is `float`.
+Otherwise, both operands have type `int`, in which case, if the mathematical value of the computation can be preserved using type `int`, that is the result type; otherwise, the type of the result is `float`.

 The binary `%` operator produces the remainder from dividing the left-hand operand by the right-hand one.
 If the type of both operands is not `int`, their values are converted to that type.
+If either or both operands were leading-numeric or non-numeric strings, a non-fatal error MUST be produced for each.
 The result has type `int`.
 If the right-hand operand has value zero, an exception of type `DivisionByZeroError` is thrown.

 These operators associate left-to-right.